 The San Antonio Fire Department was able to pull the car out of the water.
 After getting the car out of the creek, a man and a woman were found inside.
 Both were declared dead at the scene.

-Authorities are still investigating what caused the driver to lose control, but they do believe street racing may have been involved in the crash.
+Authorities are still investigating what caused the driver to lose control, but they do believe street racing may have been involved in the fatal San Antonio crash.

-The identities of the man and woman killed in the crash were not released.
+The identities of the street racing fatalities, the man and woman who were killed in the crash, were not released.

 - In 2001, the National Highway Traffic Safety Administration (NHTSA) reported that police listed street racing as a factor in 135 fatal crashes.
 The total was up from 72 street-racing-related fatalities reported in 2000.